dchristian3188/dchristian3188.github.io/_posts/2017-04-17-Working with Plaster.md

 Invoke-Plaster -TemplatePath $defaultTemplate.TemplatePath -DestinationPath $plasterDest\MyFirstPlasterModule  -Verbose
 ```

 Running the Invoke-Plaster cmdlet starts a wizard.
-By default your prompted for module name, version, if you want to include pester tests (__you know you should__) and if you want a to include a VSCode folder.
+By default you're prompted for the module name, version, if you want to include pester tests (__you know you should__) and if you want a to include a VSCode folder.
 ![_config.yml]({{ site.baseurl }}/images/plaster/plasterFirstModule.png)

 Here is the structure that Plaster create based on our answers.